The complete works of David Foster Wallace

 The Broom of the System (1987)

 A novel that was originally written for his undergraduate honors thesis in English at Amherst College.
-Kind of hard to explain ... it's a very strange book, and DFW has described it as a dialogue between Wittgenstein and Derrida, but don't let that put you off; it's ton of fun, and you can see him start to develop his writing style.
+Kind of hard to explain ... it's a very strange book, and DFW has described it as a dialogue between Wittgenstein and Derrida, but don't let that put you off; it's a ton of fun, and you can see him start to develop his ideas and style here.

 Girl with Curious Hair (1989)